-The TAF2+ funds are managed by AECOM in collaboration with Saana Consulting.
+The TAF2+ funds are managed by Cowater.
 They manage the procurement process and procedures ensuring the value for money in the outsourced activities, as well as delivering high technical expertise in the field of international trade and investment policy.

 Access to fund beneficiaries will be governments from LDCs, LICs and LMICs (including country groups).

 Service providers will range from specialized companies and organisations whose specialisms are in trade and investment related issues in the above mentioned group of countries.

 TAF2+ started in February 2017 and will be available for six years.

 To make progress on the trade agenda towards the sustainable development goals over the next six years, developing countries need significant support in preparing for and participating in trade and investment negotiations – at the multilateral, regional or bilateral levels.
 TAF2+ continues to play an important and significant role in building the capacity of developing countries to negotiate more effectively in order to unlock the gains and accelerate inclusive economic development.

 - Highly technical external advice to support ministries to inform negotiation positions